nmwjz/btc-wallet/README.md

 It can search for any bitwallet with transactions.

-If you donate two bitcoins, I will be very happy with the special technical support.
+If you donate two bitcoins, I will be very glad with the special technical support.

-If you provide US green card and offer，I will be happy to give you the all source code and close this project.
+If you provide US green card and offer，I will be glad to give you the all source code and close this project.
 And then help you build a complete running environment.

 ==========compile manual========